arrested-developer/personal-organiser/README.md

 # personal-organiser
-A to-do list app in React, using Materialize UI
+A to-do list app built in React, using Materialize UI, with an Express backend.